foerstner-lab/Training_Material-Data_Visualisation/CONTRIBUTING.md

 - Pull request - TBD
 - Use American English
 - Add yourself to the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file
-- Thak you so much
+- Thank you so much for you contribution!